 Mammonism

-In the beginning there is no money, people barter.
+In the beginning, there is no money—people barter.
 I fish, you farm, and she weaves.
-We each exchange our product for the products of others.
-As this becomes a common practice, issues of fair trade arise and standard exchange ratios between various products are gradually established.
-For example, two pounds of fish can be exchanged for one foot of cloth or three pounds of wheat, based on the amount of labor required to produce those products.
-But such direct barter is inconvenient.
-You may want my fish, but I do not want your wheat but her cloth, and she wants your wheat, not my fish.
-How do we do the transactions?
-Thus, money as a medium of exchange comes in handy.
-With money, trade becomes easier.
+We exchange our goods directly.
+Over time, issues of fair trade arise, and standard exchange ratios between various products are gradually established.
+For example, two pounds of fish equal one foot of cloth or three pounds of wheat.
+This direct barter, however, prove inconvenient.
+You might want my fish, but I need cloth, while she desires wheat.
+This complexity give rise to money as a medium of exchange, simplifying trade.

-Initially money is things that people all desire, such as salt and cattle.
-People first convert their products into such commonly desired goods, then use these commonly desired goods to exchange for other products.
-A pound of salt can buy a foot of cloth, two pounds of fish, or three pounds of wheat, because the average labor employed in producing these quantities of product is equivalent.
-Precious metals such as gold and silver eventually become the most common form of money because these rare metals have high values, are easy to carry and store, and can be conveniently cut into pieces to accurately measure the values of other products.
+Initially, money takes the form of universally desired goods like salt or cattle.
+People first convert their products into such commonly desired goods, then use them to change for other products.
+For example, a pound of salt can trade for a foot of cloth, two pounds of fish, or three pounds of wheat, because the average labor employed in producing these quantities of product is equivalent.
+Eventually, precious metals like gold and silver become the preferred form of money, as these rare metals have high values, are easy to carry and store, and can be conveniently cut into pieces to accurately measure the values of other products.

-People soon discovered that this way of exchange is still cumbersome.
-Since money is only used to measure or represent the values of products, itself doesn't have to be a materiel good.
+People soon discover that this way of exchange is still cumbersome.
+Since money merely represents value, it needs not be a physical good itself.
 A piece of paper can do the same job and is much easier to carry.
 Thus money changes form from tangible goods to paper bills.
-It then becomes apparent that even paper money is unnecessary, as transactions can be done electronically.
-Thus money changes form again from paper bills to digital money - electronic numbers that are stored on computers or mobile devices.
+Later, electronic transactions render even paper money unnecessary, leading to digital currency—electronic numbers stored on computers or mobile devices.
 These electronic numbers now become the life ambition of the modern people.

-In the beginning there is no accumulation of wealth because agricultural products cannot be stored in large number.
-Trade is only for daily consumption.
+Initially, wealth accumulation is limited because agricultural products cannot be stored in large quantities.
+Trade serves daily consumption needs.
 But with money that is changed.
 Money can be accumulated indefinitely and passed on to future generations.
-It can also be used to loan and invest to generate returns.
-With money I can buy wheat from you and sell it to her at a higher price, and buy textiles from her and sell them to you at a higher price to make profits.
-Some people even find that they can make money without producing or owning anything, just serving as a middleman or broker.
+Some people soon discover that they can make money without producing or owning anything, just serving as a middleman or broker.
 Thus trade is no longer for daily consumption.
-It became simply a means of accumulating wealth.
-More and more smart people left manufacturing and entered trading and finance to make money by reselling other people's products and by using financial tools, such as printing money, lending, issuing stocks, speculating, selling insurance, etc. Some economic theories, such as mercantilism, financialism, and neoliberalism, argue that the economy should be driven entirely by market forces, promoting trade and finance as the easiest way to build wealth.
-This results in the gradual transformation of a production-oriented economy into a trade-oriented or finance-oriented economy.
-This phenomenon, known as deindustrialization, poses a threat to a country's security, because manipulating finance and using printed money to buy foreign goods cannot defeat the enemy.
-In crises of war and embargo by hostile forces, victory can only be won by a country's real production capacity.
+It becomes simply a means of accumulating wealth.
+More and more smart people leave manufacturing and enter trading and finance to make money by reselling other people's products or leveraging financial tools like lending, issuing stocks, and speculating.
+Some economic theories, such as mercantilism, financialism, and neoliberalism, argue that the economy should be driven entirely by market forces, and that trade and finance are the easiest way to build wealth.
+This results in a transformation of a production-oriented economy into a trade-oriented or finance-oriented economy.
+This phenomenon, known as deindustrialization, poses risks to national security, as intermediary activities and financial manipulation cannot replace real production capacity in times of war or embargo.

 This way, while the nation's physical wealth does not increase, some people can make a lot of money through unfair trade.
 This practice undermines the fundamental principle in trade.
 The essence of trade is the exchange of labor.
 A fair exchange reflects the equivalent amounts of labor involved in producing the products.
 Since the exchange ratios of all products are proportional, the increase in price of one product will trigger a chain reaction of inflation.
-As a result, houses, cars, groceries, utilities, services, all become more expensive, and the government has to raise taxes just to keep even if nothing else.
-The victims are the ordinary working people.
-In today's America, 63% of people are unable to pay a $500 surprise bill, but a handful of individuals benefiting from this unfair system that they have created have accumulated tremendous wealth that reached astronomical figures.
+As a result, houses, cars, groceries, utilities, services, all become more expensive.
+The victims are ordinary working people.
+In today's America, 63% of people are unable to pay a $500 surprise bill, but a handful of individuals, benefiting from this unfair system that they have created, have accumulated tremendous wealth that reached astronomical figures.

-When a society measures success by electronic numbers, permits a handful of oligarchs to accumulate unlimited wealth, allows the rich to influence legislation and policy making with their money, provides them with legal loopholes and preferential treatments, and treats them as model citizens, it is bound that people all want to get rich quickly, that corruption breeds and crimes grow, that the privileged few become winners and the disadvantaged majority become losers, that inequality and injustice increase, that society becomes more and more divided and polarized, that natural resources are depleted and the environment destroyed, that the state is turned into a cartel controlled by capital and special interests, and that politicians become more and more unscrupulous and shameless.
+When a society measures success by electronic numbers, permits a handful of oligarchs to accumulate unlimited wealth, allows the rich to influence legislation and policy making with their money, provides them with legal loopholes and preferential treatments, and treats them as model citizens, it is bound that people all want to get rich quickly, that corruption breeds and crimes grow, that the privileged few become the winner and the disadvantaged majority become the loser, that inequality and injustice increase, that society becomes more and more divided and polarized, that natural resources are depleted and the environment destroyed, that the state is turned into a cartel controlled by capital and special interests, and that politicians become more and more corrupt and shameless.

 Capitalism, with its greed and profit-seeking nature, initially may stimulate the growth of an economy, but will inevitably lead to its hollowing out, corruption and failure.
-When an economy makes profit rather than production its top priority, when it's willing to sacrifice quality for profit, as Boeing did, when most of its manufacturing moved to low-cost countries, when its main components are no longer farmers and industrial workers but merchants, bankers, consultants and lawyers, when its GDP comes primarily from the service and financial sectors rather than production, its failure is not far away.
-Capitalism is the cancer of the modern world, which dehumanizes people and turns them into slaves to money.
+When an economy makes profit rather than production its top priority, when it's willing to sacrifice quality for profit, as Boeing did, when most of its manufacturing moved to low-cost countries, when its main components are no longer farmers and industrial workers but merchants, bankers, consultants, and lawyers, when its GDP comes primarily from the service and financial sectors rather than production, its failure is not far away.
+Capitalism is the cancer of the modern world, which turns people into slaves to money.
 When mankind invented money, nobody thought it would lead to the alienation of humanity.
-How to awaken mankind from this insanity is one of the most intractable problems facing modern philosophers, economists, sociologists, law makers, and politicians (see America Is in Big Truoble).
+How to break free from this cycle remains one of the most pressing issues for modern thinkers (see America Is in Big Truoble).

 May 24, 2016